 Phillip Island is home to an astounding array of wildlife, including Australia’s largest fur seal colony, the little penguins and cuddly koalas.
 Enjoy getting close to koalas and kangaroos before joining the little penguins at dusk, as they emerge from the surf and waddle to their burrows.

-Upgrade Available to Private Viewing Platform (pricing available upon request)
+Upgrade Available to Exclusive Viewing Platform (pricing available upon request)

 This morning you are going to enjoy some good old fashioned fun and the most beautiful rainforest in Victoria.
 You will then be spoiled with some great Aussie food and wine for lunch and go on to taste wines from some of Victoria’s leading wineries.
 We’ll get your day started with a journey through Melbourne’s eastern suburbs and views of the Dandenong Ranges in the distance.

 The Dandenong Ranges, also known as the Dandenongs, are beautiful mountain ranges just 35kms east of Melbourne.
 At their peak, they rise to more than 630 metres and are wrapped in lush rainforests of Mountain Ash trees (the tallest flowering plant in the world), waterfalls, rolling hills and steep valleys.

 Right in the heart of the Dandenongs is Grant’s Reserve – a gorgeous spot to take a break.
 On arrival you will be greeted by the surrounding mountain hue and crisp clear air.
 While here you will enjoy a traditional Aussie billy tea with vegemite, crackers & lamingtons.

 The Dandenongs is a haven for bird life and while at Grant’s Reserve you can handfeed some of the most striking Australian birds such as the colourful Crimson Rosella, Sulphur-crested Cockatoo and Pink-chested Galah.
 You will also be entertained by the wonderful bird song that fills the valley.